ZafeerA123/zafeer_2025/_posts/2025-01-28-Sprint5_Checkpoint.md

 # Use of List, Dictionaries, and Database

+CPT Requirement #2: Use of at Least One List (or Other Collection Type)

 Lists: Used to manage user interests.
 Dictionaries: Used to handle JSON data in API requests and responses.
 Database: Used to store user data, including interests.

+CPT requirement #5: Query

 1) Extracting Data (Python List from SQLAlchemy Query)
 ```